MatiasGadeberg/fiske-spillet/src/middlelayer/firestorecollection.md

         -   [ ] Add fish based on current amount and growth rate
         -   [ ] Cannot go above max
 -   [ ] Updates team document on event
-    -   [ ] On boat buy event
+    -   [x] On boat buy event
-        -   [ ] Check that there is enough points to avoid using the same points multiple times
+        -   [x] Check that there is enough points to avoid using the same points multiple times
-        -   [ ] Remove points based on price and buy amount
+        -   [x] Remove points based on price and buy amount
+        -   [x] Create new boat(s) in boats collection based on event details
-        -   [ ] Add boat to team boats collection
+        -   [x] Add boatId to team boats array
     -   [x] On fish sell event
         -   [x] Check team fish stock to avoid multiple sells of the same fish
         -   [x] Remove fish from team stock based on amount